dealingwith/daniel-industries/_posts/2005-04-18-Wishing-I-Had-Something-More-Interesting-To-Blog-AboutBy-Way-of-Some-Housekeeping.md

 ---
 layout: post
-title: 'Wishing I Had Something More Interesting To Blog AboutBy Way of Some Housekeeping'
+title: 'Wishing I Had Something More Interesting To Blog About -- By Way of Some Housekeeping'
 categories:
  - minutia
 ---